jean182/react-test/README.md

 }
 ```

-_As you can see the right and left fields are not always in present in the BinTreeNode and the left/right can be null as well._
+_As you can see the right and left fields are not always present in the BinTreeNode and the left/right can be null as well._

-I also decided to go with a functional approach, so all the data handling is on the `src/tree` folder (the main function to transform the array to the tree is in `src/tree/parse.ts`), and they're mostly functions to validate and parse the data.
+I also decided to go with a class based approach for handling the structure, that is on the `src/tree/index.ts` file.

 ## UI (Solution 2)